masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 Another advantages to use callback function is,

 ###### x) Both of the examples above we can also find that parametirized callback function also don't need to use parenthesis '()' at passing time.
-So, parenthesis '()' we will only use after receiving argument and invoked inside parent function
+After receiving argument and invokation time inside the parent function we have to use that.

 ```javascript
 // example 1: parametirized single callback function at passing time